fkarg/UnifestBestellBot/README.md

 to run the program.
 See `-h` for help on arguments.

 ## Dashboard
+There also is a simple MQTT-driven dashboard available.
+See [DASHBOARD.md][] for more information.
 If you do not want to run the dashboard, create `mqtt.json`, containing only `{}`.

-Otherwise see DASHBOARD.md for information.

 ## Config
 see configuration options in `lib/config.py`.